tanpx12/zk-rollup-tutorial/README.md

  \\ Techfi article
 - Without further ado let's build some zk Rollup :D
 ## 1. Verify a simple circuit
-  In case you forgot a little bit about circom and what is it for, this example will remind you about that and also show you how to combine **zkutil, circom** and **snarkjs** to create a circuit and verify it.
+  In case you forgot a little bit about circom and what is it for, this example will remind you about that and also show you how to combine `zkutil`, `circom` and `snarkjs` to create a circuit and verify it.

   In this example, we will create a simple circuit that take two number **a** and **b** as inputs, multiply them together and assign the result to an output number **c**.
 The purpose of this example is to prove that someone knows 2 number **a** and **b** without reveal the value of it.
   First, we have the circuit: